sallecta/lited/doc/usage.md

 ## Color Themes
-Colors themes in lite are lua modules which overwrite the color fields of lite's `core.style` module.
+Colors themes in lited are lua modules which overwrite the color fields of lite's `core.style` module.
 Color themes should be placed in the `data/user/colors` directory.